Removing State from Network Functions

 The problem is these colocation providers have not focused on connectivity that requires multi-tenancy and routing, and they usually have physical cloud connects; this has introduced growing management and operational challenges, which will only increase in large-scale deployments.

-Cloud Connect is where you need to connect multiple enterprises, where these enterprises need to connect to multiple cloud providers.
+Cloud Connect is where you need to connect multiple enterprises, where these enterprises need to connect to various cloud providers.
 All of these tenants need BGP routing, firewall functions, and NAT, but to do this on a larger scale with a solution that couples the state cannot scale and be reliable.

 New technologies come in waves – some appear, and others disappear.